franciscoBSalgueiro/encroisssant-site/docs/guides/manage-repertoire.md

 To create a repertoire, go to the Files page, click on the `Create` button and select `Repertoire`.
 Open the file and start adding variations to it.
 You can also set a position as the starting position of the repertoire by clicking right-clicking on the move in the notation and selecting `Mark as start`.

-## Training mode
+## Practice mode

-In the Info panel, you can enable the training mode by clicking on the `Training` button.
+In the Info panel, you can enable the training mode by clicking on the `Practice` button.
 This will enable the training mode, which will show you the next move in the repertoire and allow you to play it on the board.

 ## Missing moves